Fekola Hybrid Power Station

-The Fekola Hybrid Power Station, is a 115 MW power plant in Mali.
+The Fekola Hybrid Power Station (French Centrale électrique hybride de Fekola) is a 115 MW power plant in Mali.
 The power system comprises 68 MW of thermal energy, 30 MW of solar power and 17.3 MW of lithium ion battery energy storage.
 The power station is owned by B2Gold Corporation, a Canadian mining company.
 Dornier Suntrace GmbH (also Suntrace) and BayWa, two German engineering consulting and construction companies were hired to advise, design, build, operate and maintain this power station.
 The off-taker is the Fekola Gold Mine, in southwestern Mali, that is off-grid and is owned by B2Gold.

 Location

 The power station is located in the settlement of Fadougou, in Kenieba Cercle, in the Kayes Region in southwestern Mali, near the border with Senegal.
 Fekola Gold Mine is located approximately 61 km, southwest of Kenieba, the nearest large town.
 This is approximately 450 km west of Bamako, the capital and largest city in the country.